The Law

 FAQs

-Can the smell of cannabis alone get me pulled over?
+Can the smell of cannabis alone get me pulled over or searched?

-Is there a legal blood-THC limit in NYS?
+Is there a legal blood-THC limit in New York?

-Can I get a DUI from cannabis metabolites if I am not impaired?
+Can I get charged over cannabis byproducts if I was not impaired?

 The Alchemy Editors